rails/rails/guides/source/3_1_release_notes.md

 ### HTTP Streaming

 HTTP Streaming is another change that is new in Rails 3.1.
 This lets the browser download your stylesheets and JavaScript files while the server is still generating the response.
-This requires Ruby 1.9.2, is opt-in and requires support from the web server as well, but the popular combo of nginx and unicorn is ready to take advantage of it.
+This requires Ruby 1.9.2, is opt-in and requires support from the web server as well, but the popular combo of NGINX and Unicorn is ready to take advantage of it.

 ### Default JS library is now jQuery